The SRG/eROSITA All-Sky Survey. Detection of shock-heated gas beyond the halo boundary into the accretion region: Abstract

 \section{Abstract}

-{ The hot gas in the outskirts of galaxy cluster-sized halos, extending around and beyond the virial radius into nearby accretion regions, remains among one of the least explored baryon components of large-scale cosmic structure.
+{ The hot gas in the outskirts of galaxy cluster-sized halos, extending around and beyond the virial radius into nearby accretion regions, remains among one of the least explored baryon components of the large-scale cosmic structure.
 We present a stacking analysis of 680 galaxy clusters located in the western Galactic hemisphere, using data from the first two years of the \emph{Spectrum-Roentgen-Gamma}/eROSITA All-Sky Survey.
-The stacked X-ray surface brightness profile reveals a statistically significant signal extending out to $2r_\mathrm{200m}$ ($\sim4.5$~Mpc).
+The stacked X-ray surface brightness profile reveals a statistically significant signal extending out to $2\times r_\mathrm{200m}$ ($\sim4.5$~Mpc).
 The best-fit surface brightness profile is well described by a combination of terms describing orbiting and infalling gas, with a transition occurring around $r_\mathrm{200m}$.
 At this radius, the best-fit gas number density is $2.5 \times 10^{-5}$ cm$^{-3}$, corresponding to a baryon overdensity of 30.
-By integrating the gas density profile out to $r_\mathrm{200m}$, we infer a gas fraction of 90\% of the universal baryon fraction with the assumption of a typical halo concentration, indicating the completeness of the baryon budget within large radii.
-Additionally, we examine the hot gas distribution in massive clusters in the IllustrisTNG simulations from the halo center to the accretion region.
-This analysis reveals differences in radial gas profiles depending on whether the direction probes voids or nearby cosmic filaments.
+By integrating the gas density profile out to $r_\mathrm{200m}$, we inferred a gas fraction higher than the universal baryon fraction with the assumption of a typical halo concentration.
+However, correcting for possible clumping effects reduces the baryon fraction by more than 20\%.
+Additionally, we examined the distribution of hot gas in massive clusters in the IllustrisTNG simulations, from the halo center to the accretion region.
+This analysis reveals differences in radial gas profiles depending on whether the direction points toward voids or toward nearby cosmic filaments.
 Beyond $r_\mathrm{200m}$, the density profile along the filament direction exceeds that along the void direction.
 This pattern aligns with the observed transition radius between the one-halo and two-halo terms, suggesting that $r_\mathrm{200m}$ is the approximate radius marking the location at which cosmic filaments connect to galaxy clusters.
-Meanwhile, the comparisons of the gas density profile and gas fraction profile between the observation and the IllustrisTNG simulation suggest that the feedback processes in the stacking sample are more efficient than the IllustrisTNG model in distributing gas to large radii. }
+Meanwhile, comparisons of the gas density and gas fraction profiles between the observation and the IllustrisTNG simulation suggest that the feedback processes in the stacking sample are more efficient at distributing gas to large radii than the IllustrisTNG model. }

 \keywords{Galaxies: clusters: general -- Galaxies: clusters: intracluster medium -- X-rays: galaxies: clusters -- Large-scale structure of Universe }